Another creative way to save on airport parking is a strategy you may not have thought of before:

 An example of how this method can save money on airport parking

 Say you live in Waco, Texas, and you’ve booked a great deal on a flight out of Dallas-Fort Worth International Airport.
 It’s about a two-hour drive to DFW and you really don’t want to impose on a friend or family member to take you.
-And you really don’t want to pay to park your car at the airport because you’ll be gone for three weeks.
+And you’re really not sure if you want to pay for onsite DFW airport parking rates because you’ll be gone for three weeks.

-You could drive your vehicle the 110 miles to DFW and park in the most remote long-term lot, which runs $9 per day max.
+You could opt to drive your vehicle the 110 miles to DFW and park in the most remote long-term lot, which runs $10 per day max.
 Not bad, right?
-But for the three weeks you’ll be traveling, your total bill will come to $189 (yikes).
+But for the three weeks you’ll be traveling, your total bill will come to $210 (yikes).

 A quick search at RentalCars.com shows a weekday rental rate of $60 from Waco to DFW.
 Double that to factor in your return trip when you fly back in and you’re looking at about $120 total (for an economy-sized car with taxes and fees not yet included).